volodya-lombrozo/newsman/docs/do-you-trust-me.md

 - Investigate and fix the issue of automatic frame computation in CustomClassWriter to prevent test failures [#528]
 - Enable 'spring' Integration Test in pom.xml by adding support for various Java features [#488]
 ```

-Moreover, sometimes AI can be smart enough to improve a report.
+Moreover, sometimes AI can be smart enough to improve the report even without any special instructions from us.
-For example, once it was wise enough to group a list of separate issues with similar content and purpose without any special instructions from us.
+For example, once it was able to group a list of separate issues with similar content and purpose.

 ```txt
 opeo-maven-plugin:
  - Add unit tests for the XmlParam class [#598], XmlAttributes class [#595], XmlAttribute class [#594], DirectivesNullable class [#593], DirectivesAttributes class [#592], and DirectivesAttribute class [#591] to improve code coverage and code quality.
 ```

-However, here we also encountered the same problems with the structure, formatting, and confusing as in the 'Last Week Achievements' section.
+However, here we also encountered the same problems with the structure, formatting, and confusion as in the 'Last Week's Achievements' section.
-So, we still need to perform some editing.
+So, we still need to perform some editing before sending the report.

 P.S.
-After several weeks, removing plans that I didn't want to address soon became extremely tedious.
+After several weeks, cleaning plans that I didn't want to address soon became extremely tedious.
 To simplify this task, we might add (I did exactly this) a [label](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/managing-labels) for the issues we plan to solve in the near future.
 By doing this, we no longer need to spend much time on this section.